MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.ClickToRun.Ads.Container.AdsContainer

-This event triggered when a free version of an Office application running on the Windows platform is launched.
-The data will be used to track how many users are using the free experience, and health data such as load times.
+This event is collected from free versions of Office applications running on the Windows platform.
+This event triggered when a free version of an application is launched.
+This event includes metadata about the version of the application and dependencies, the performance of Office advertisements, and error information if there is an issue.

 The following fields are collected: